-Risks are inherent in the business activities and relate to insurance and financial risks, strategic threats, operational issues, compliance with laws and reporting obligations.
-Management understands that to deliver value to stakeholders (e.g. policyholders, providers, staff, shareholders and regulators etc.) we will have to manage the risks inherent in the health insurance industry and related health services.
+Risks are inherent in the business activities and relate to insurance (underwriting) risk, market (financial) risks, counterparty risks, operational issues including compliance with laws and reporting obligations and strategic risks.
+Management understands that to deliver value to stakeholders (e.g. policyholders, providers, staff, shareholders and regulators etc.) the Company will have to manage the risks inherent in the health insurance industry and related health services.